 What Counts as Possession of a Firearm?

-Actual possession is defined as being in actual control or having the weapon on your person, while constructive possession refers to knowingly having a firearm in an accessible place such as in your car, home or office.
-If this prohibition is violated, then the person can be charged with a violation as a misdemeanor or a felony.
-The DA makes a decision based on criminal history and the facts and circumstances of the individual’s case.
+Actual firearm possession is defined as being in actual control or having the weapon on your person, while constructive possession refers to knowingly having a firearm in an accessible place, such as in your car, home, or office.
+If violated, then the person can be charged with a violation as a misdemeanor or a felony.
+The DA decides based on criminal history and the facts and circumstances of the individual’s case.

-Possible Penalties for Owning a Firearm by a Prohibited Person
+Possible Penalties for Possessing a Firearm as a Prohibited Person

-California Penal Code Section 29800 states that if you own, purchase, receive, or possess a firearm while prohibited by law from doing so, then you could be charged with a separate crime that carries penalties.
-You could potentially face a sentence of 16 months, 2 or 3 years in state prison and up to $10,000 in fines.
-However, if your case was related to domestic violence then you are probably already banned from firearm rights possession.
+If you own, purchase, receive, or possess a firearm while prohibited by law, you could be charged and potentially face a sentence of 16 months, 2 or 3 years in state prison, and up to $10,000 in fines.

-In many cases there are options for the restoration of gun rights, so long as the underlying crime was not a felony involving a dangerous weapon or a domestic violence conviction.
-Unfortunately, domestic violence convictions result in a lifetime ban that is prohibited from restoration under federal law, unless you receive a full and unconditional Governor’s pardon.
+In many cases, there are options for restoring gun rights, so long as the underlying crime was not a felony involving a dangerous weapon or a domestic violence conviction.
+Unfortunately, domestic violence convictions result in a lifetime ban prohibited from restoration under federal law unless you receive a full and unconditional Governor’s pardon.

-Laws are constantly changing, so it is important to stay updated.
-If you have been accused of a crime, then it is crucial that you understand ALL the rights you are waiving before making any decisions.
-Having an attorney who will explain your options and guide you through the legal process helps to make a confusing and difficult time a manageable one.
-Contact The Nieves Law Firm today for a consultation!
+State law is constantly changing, so it is important to stay updated.
+If you are facing domestic violence charges, then you must understand ALL the rights you are waiving before making any decisions.
+Having a criminal defense attorney who will explain your options and guide you through the legal process helps make a difficult time manageable.
+Contact us at The Nieves Law Firm today for a consultation!